mriesch-tum/mbsolve/README.md

 All libraries feature a Python interface and can be used conveniently from Python scripts, Jupyter notebooks etc. See tools/python for examples.

+## Install via conda

+If you have a conda distribution installed, you can install mbsolve using

+    $ conda install -c conda-forge mbsolve

+from the `conda-forge` channel.

 ## Get the code